stephenberry/glaze/docs/interop.md

 - Virtual functions are not directly supported
 - Move-only types require special handling
 - Maximum function arity depends on implementation

-## Contributing

-Contributions for additional language bindings are welcome!
-See the existing Julia implementation as a reference.